baduker/russian_robot_factory/README.md

 ~~~~
 ### What is Russian Robot Factory?

-This is a Python port of a Go module
+This is my Python port of a cool, little Go module
-[go-asciibot](https://github.com/mattes/go-asciibot), which in turn is in itself
+[go-asciibot](https://github.com/mattes/go-asciibot), which in itself is a port
-a port of a JavaScript [asciibot](https://github.com/walsh9/asciibots) generator.
+of a JavaScript [asciibot](https://github.com/walsh9/asciibots) generator.

-So, in an essence this is a Python ASCII bot generator with a Russian twist.
+So, in an essence, this is a port of a port... `¯\_(ツ)_/¯`

+Anyhow, `russian_robot_factory` is an ASCII bot generator with, well,
-It generates an ASCII robot and labels the robot with a random Russian name and
+a Russian twist.
+It produces an ASCII robot and labels the robot with a random
-an ID.
+Russian name and an ID.

 Here's a handful of examples:
 ```